savioxavier/termlink/README.md

 **Termlink is a Go package that allows you to create fully customizable clickable links in the terminal.
 It is the Go version of Sindre Sorhus' popular [terminal-link](https://github.com/sindresorhus/terminal-link/) library.**

-**It includes multiple features including dynamic and fully customizable colored links in terminal.**
+**It includes multiple features including dynamic and fully customizable colored links in terminal, along with smart hyperlink support detection.**

 ## 🛠️ Install